lancewood1/cloud-native-course-errata/README.md

 ### Challenge questions on Logging

 - Where should your application write logs?
 Is it a good practice write logs to a file?
+How does this change how you access logs today?
+At scale?
 - What are some of the different origin codes seen in the log?
   (Google "PCF log types"!)
-- Can you find "PCF architecture diagram"?
+- Can you find `PCF architecture diagram`?
 (Google it!)
-- How does this change how you access logs today?
-At scale?
+- What is the PCF component that handles logging?

 ### Challenge questions on Scaling

 - What is the preferred, "scaling out" or "scaling up"?
 Why?
-- What the origin code(s) that show "number of instances increase/decreased"?
 - When inceasing number of instances, do existing instances get restarted?
   How do you find that out?
 What about the case of decreasing number of instances?